allegory-software/mm/mm.md

 # Many Machines

-Many Machines is a DevOp platform with a web UI.
-MM lets you add remote machines to a database and then run custom bash scripts on them and monitor/see the output of those scrips in real-time.
-It also lets you create deployments which you can then install on specific machines, move them from one machine to another, perform automatic updates, etc.
+Many Machines is a SAAS provisioning and administration tool with a web and command-line UI.

+MM keeps a database of your machines and deployments and provides you with a shell from which to do all your tedious sysadmin tasks, from SSH key management and backups to automated deployments and upgrades, app monitoring and database cluster configuration.

 ## Downloading